 2. Looking for conformity of opinion instead of diversity.

-Ask business questions to software engineer candidates since those are the kind of problems you'll bring after hiring someone.
+questions to software engineer candidates since those are the kind of problems you'll bring after hiring someone.
 Make them relevant to real world challenges you face:

 *Our client wants to integrate a re-marketing vendor with our POS system.
-Do you have experience working with email marketing and/or REST APIs?
+Do you have experience working with email marketing

 *Here are the photoshop mockups of an application.
 How would you go about building the front end?
 What technologies would you want to use?

 *What's your opinion on [technology in use at the company]?
 What do you think are its strengths and weaknesses?

 All three of these questions open up the conversation to deeper technical questions that cover the type of knowledge software engineers need to properly do their job.
 None of them will cause the interviewee to have to prove his or her rote memorization of terminology.
 You'll also get a better sense of how this person will communicate and work with a team.
 After all, it's far easier to teach someone technical skills than how to interact with coworkers.

 Instruct your technical leads that, when the interviewee answers these questions, he or she is free to challenge the candidate's assertions, but only if it furthers the conversation.
 Under no circumstances should the candidate be told that the personal programming preferences of the technical interviewers are better than his or her own.